 My oldies aren’t small like Lucas, my chihuahua, but I did notice in the store when I bought my last bag, that they have a small breed formula too.
 Perfect for our chihuahuas.

 Something else really wonderful Hill’s® has done with the help of Animal Planet is they have made a wonderful web series about senior pet adoption stories.
 It’s called Mission Adoptable.
 How cute is that name?
-Check the series out here.
-I watched the series myself and the stories are wonderful (you may need a tissue).
-You will love it as much as I do.

 I’d love to hear of your experience of adopting an older pet.
 Leave a comment below and tell us about it.